Couple during couple therapy session sitting on the couch in front of therapist

-If you are wondering what types of therapy are there, there isn’t a fixed amount of types of therapy.
-It depends on the client (adult, individual, couple, etc.) and the approach in therapy (psychodinamic, behavioral, etc.).
+If you are wondering what types of therapy there are, there isn’t a fixed number of types of therapy.
+It depends on the client (adult, individual, couple, etc.) and the approach in therapy (psychodynamic, behavioral, etc.).

 Before we learn about these types, let’s define what psychotherapy is.